-There were efforts on the part of some companions to write down whatever they had heard personally from the prophet.
+There were efforts on the part of some companions to write down whatever they had heard personally from the Prophet.
 But they did not write everything that the Prophet said as they were not in his company 24 hours.

-Musnad Imam Ahmed, a book of ahadith is considered authentic by many and it includes the following passage in its contents, “The companions said that we used to write down whatever we would hear from the Prophet.
-Then, one day the Prophet came and asked us what is it that you are writing; we told him that whatever we hear from you, we write that down.
-He exclaimed, any other book beside the book of Allah!
-Keep the book of Allah clean, keep it purified; keep it away from all skepticism.
+Musnad Imam Ahmed, a book of ahadith is considered authentic by many, and it includes the following passage in its contents, “The companions said that we used to write down whatever we would hear from the Prophet.
+Then, one day the Prophet came and asked us what you are writing; we told him that whatever we hear from you, we write that down.
+He exclaimed, any other book besides the book of Allah!
+Keep the book of Allah clean; keep it purified; keep it away from all skepticism.
 We then brought out in an open space everything that we had written and burned it.”
 (Masnad Ahmed as quoted by Manazar Ahsan Gilani in his work Tadween Hadith, page #249, also reported in Tazkiratul Huffaz by Zahabi) So whatever was compiled by the companions until then was burned.
 How many ahadith were there and on what subject, no one can even guess.